F1a23/F1a23/README.md

 ## 🌟 About Me

-I'm passionate about building digital experiences that blend creativity with technology.
+I'm a Software Engineer with a growing passion for Data Science and Artificial Intelligence.
-I enjoy turning ideas into user-friendly interfaces, smart backend systems, and data-driven solutions.
+I enjoy creating user-centered digital experiences, building clean and efficient backend systems,
+and exploring how data can shape smarter, more meaningful solutions.
-Always learning, always experimenting, always improving. ✨
+Always learning, always improving, always building. ✨

 ---